-These estimates and judgements are based on the bost information available at the time of preparing the triancial statements, however as additional information is known than the actual results may differ from the estimates.
+These estimates and judgements are based on the best information available at the time of preparing the financial statements, however as additional information is known then the actual results may differ from the estimates.

 The significant estimates and judgements made have been described below.